This page may include affiliate links. Please see the disclosure page for more information.

 Many grocery stores are also carving out floor space or even full aisles that are dedicated to organic or healthier food options, such as Non-GMO Project Verified.
 We are seeing a growing trend in what people want and expect to have in the quality of the food they are consuming.

 If looking for healthier pantry type items, shopping online can give you a great amount of variety and even some savings, as mentioned in my previous post, Make Your Organic Dollars Count.
-There are places like Amazon, Brandless (new customers get $6 free when spending $39, which qualifies for free shipping) and Zaycon Fresh (for fresh local seafood, poultry and meat) that can be great places to find organic or healthier versions of some of the things you are already buying at better prices.
+There are places like Amazon and Brandless (new customers get $6 free when spending $39, which qualifies for free shipping) that can be great places to find organic or healthier versions of some of the things you are already buying at better prices.

 There are many different ways to shop locally for your food.
 Some options may be more convenient for your schedule or might require a little bit of planning.